-The owner wants to maximize the project's return on investment as well as the building's market value.
-Implementing cost-effective water conservation strategies can reduce not only the cost to use and dispose of water, but further reduce overall building water costs.
-A sustainable water system increases the building’s value by reducing operating costs through water and energy savings and reduced equipment repairs.
+The Owner's Project Requirements (OPR) establish prioritization of critical design and operational criteria.
+The owner determines the project scope and budget, takes over on-going maintenance at project completion, and wants to maximize the project's return on investment as well as the building's market value.
+Implementing cost-effective water conservation strategies can increase the building's value by reducing the cost to use and dispose of water, as well as lower operating costs through energy savings and reduced equipment repairs.

-The plumbing engineer takes on the responsibility of ensuring that water, whether potable or non-potable, provides its intended benefit throughout the building.
-Plumbing professionals should work closely with the rest of the integrative team, particularly the mechanical engineer, maintenance professionals, and landscape architect, to optimize pipe, pump, and fixture efficiency and ensure proper functionality of water components both inside and outside the facility.
+The plumbing engineer is responsible for ensuring that water, whether potable or non-potable, provides its intended benefit throughout the building.
+The plumbing engineer should work closely with the mechanical engineer, operations and maintenance personnel, and the landscape architect, to optimize pipe, pump, and fixture efficiency and ensure proper functionality of water components both inside and outside the facility.

-An aesthetically pleasing landscape is important in creating a pleasant environment for occupants and guests alike.
-The landscape architect is responsible for creating the desired image while requiring the least amount of supplemental water for irrigation.
-Knowledge of hydrology, or how rainwater and storm water will flow on site, can be leveraged to create strategies that not only protect the building from potential water hazards but utilizes these natural sources to offset potable water consumption.
-The landscape architect’s understanding of native or climate-adaptive plants is essential during plant selections.
+The landscape architect is responsible for creating an aesthetically pleasing landscape while requiring the least amount of supplemental water for irrigation.
+Knowledge of hydrology, or how rainwater and stormwater will flow on site, can be leveraged to create strategies that not only protect the building from potential water hazards but utilizes these natural sources to offset potable water consumption.
+The landscape architect’s understanding of native or climate-adaptive plants is essential during plant selection.
 Through xeriscaping and strategic placement of external building features such as ponds or courtyards, the amount of water needed for irrigation can be limited or offset altogether.

-Civil engineers provide engineering expertise for the water related aspects of the building site, including how on-site water is supplied to the building, how it will be stored and controlled, and how it ultimately gets discharged from the site.
-Civil engineers should work closely with landscape architects in creating a safe and water-efficient external environment that utilizes a combination of control systems, including retention ponds, bio-swales and rain gardens.
-Similar roles focused on site hydrology strategies to conserve water could include permaculturalist and ecologist professionals.
+The civil engineer oversees the water related aspects of the building site design, including how water is supplied, stored, controlled, and discharged from the site.
+The civil engineer should work closely with the landscape architect to create a safe and water-efficient landscape that utilizes a combination of control systems, including retention ponds, bioswales and rain gardens.
+Similar roles focused on site hydrology strategies to conserve water could include permaculturalist and ecologist.

-Water consumption is regulated on the State level.
-Inviting State Officials and local providers to the integrative table is important for creating a compliant, healthy and cost-effective project.
-Local jurisdictions may have incentive programs promoting water conservation strategies that could significantly reduce the projects upfront financial investment.
-Local Officials and Water Providers can not only serve as water subject matter experts but also give insight into the big-picture water goals for the community.
+Water consumption is regulated at the state level and local jurisdictions may have incentive programs promoting water conservation strategies that could significantly reduce upfront financial investment.
+Local officials and water providers can serve as water subject matter experts and give insight into the big-picture water goals for the community.